Quick Answer

 BMI 28: What It Means and What You Can Do About It

-If your BMI result is 28, you fall within the **overweight** category (25.0–29.9) according to the World Health Organisation.
+If your BMI result is 28, you fall within the overweight category (25.0–29.9) according to the World Health Organization.
 You are not in the obese range, but you are above what is considered a normal weight for your height.
 This article explains what a BMI of 28 means in practical terms, the health risks it carries, and concrete steps you can take to move toward a healthier range.

 Understanding BMI 28 in Context